 Rules for Surviving Spouses and Portability

 Similarly, surviving spouses are still eligible for the benefits offered by “portability” of the estate tax exclusion amount.
-However, in order to take advantage of portability, the estate of the first spouse to die must decide whether they want to make the portability election and file a federal estate tax return (Form 706), even if one would not otherwise have been required.
+However, to take advantage of portability, the estate of the first spouse to die must decide whether they want to make the portability election and file a federal estate tax return (Form 706), even if one would not otherwise have been required.

 “While the portability may cause some decedent’s estates to consider filing an estate tax return to claim portability, many estate planners believe more traditional strategies may be more effective,” Graziano added.
 “Also, the estate tax return (Form 706) is very lengthy, with multiple schedules and involves valuation issues and complex tax laws that can make it very cumbersome and expensive to complete.
-And, with the large increase in the lifetime exclusion available beginning in 2018, fewer and fewer estates would be required to file an estate tax return.”
+And, with the large increase in the lifetime exclusion fewer and fewer estates would be required to file an estate tax return.”

 Additional Key Points on Estate Taxes and Portability

-- Estates have up to 9 months after a person dies to file an estate tax return, but can, and often do, request a six-month extension.
+- Estates have up to 9 months after a person dies to file an estate tax return, but can, and often do, request a six-month extension

 - Portability amounts are not indexed for inflation that occurs after death.
 As a result, a spouse who survives considerably longer could see assets appreciated beyond the available estate tax exclusion amount.
-Accordingly, any amount in excess of that amount could now be subject to tax at 40 percent.
+Accordingly, any amount in excess of that amount could now be subject to tax at 40 percent

-- If a spouse remarries or has additional children, he or she can decide where the property will go; which may not be the same intentions of the decedent spouse.
+- If a spouse remarries or has additional children, he or she can decide where the property will go; which may not be the same intentions of the decedent spouse

-- Assets are not protected from creditors.
+- Assets are not protected from creditors

 “Despite the addition of portability, at least some estate planners still favor using traditional credit shelter trusts to address these issues,” Graziano pointed out.
-“But establishing and maintaining such trusts can also present certain costs.”
+“However, establishing and maintaining such trusts can also present certain costs.”